 think of the ghosts that once sat there,

 the ghosts who broke his heart.”

-Sometimes the ghosts are unspoken regret.
-Sometimes they are longing.
-Sometimes they are the marks and scars left from unanswered “what if’s“.
-Often the incarnations of these “spirits” act as expectation and assumption – an ever dangerous combination.
-In the middle of the night, when all is quiet and still, those dual ghost fighters (expectation and assumption) creep in and tangle themselves inside my over-thinking psyche, and soon after the Fear shows up.
+Sometimes our ghosts are unspoken regret.
+Other times they are longing.
+And them sometimes they are simply (or not so simply) that marks and scars left from all those unanswered “what if’s.”
+Often the incarnations of these “spirits” dress-up as expectation or assumption – that ever dangerous combination that often comes around in the middle of the night, when all is quiet and still.
+Those dual (and sometimes dueling) ghost fighters – expectation vs. assumption – creep in and tangle themselves up inside our over-thinking psyche, and soon after FEAR shows up.

-When I’m strong enough I tell them all to go away.
-I ignore their distorted images and perspective-blurred memories.
-I wipe my eyes clear and remember that every day and every person is different.
+When I’m strong enough I tell them all to fuck off and go away.
+I ignore their distorted shadows and images, their perspective-blurred memories.
+It’s then that I wipe my eyes clear, remembering that every day and every person is different.

 I try to remember that sometimes it’s just the ghosts of those that broke my hearts before we met the people in my life now.
 That they are just pulling on me, trying to distract me.
 Trying to get my attention.
 Jangling up my fears, and insecurities.
 But, we have have the power – I have the power – to make them go away.

 Play this song loudly and sing-a-long whenever you see your ghosts, and want them to go away.